dbaldridge-lab/htcf/htcf_access.md

 You are now in a HTCF login shell. **Do NOT execute any heavy computation in the login shell.** Instead, there are two ways to execute your computation jobs listed below.

 ## "Hacking" the login process (using default Mac shell)
-Using an alias on your local computer, you can actually make the logon process quicker, by simply typing "logon" instead of having to type out the ssh command everytime you want to login.
+Using an alias on your local computer, you can make the logon process quicker, by simply typing "logon" instead of the full ssh command everytime you want to login.

 1. Start up Terminal
 2. Type cd ~/ to go to your home folder